 Fire Safety on Stages is a real issue.
 Fires at events are responsible for some of the worst fire related disasters on record.
 Textiles are highly flammable, add the presence of hot lights, props, and pyrotechnics greatly increases the risk of fire.
-To prevent this from happening in the future, we have developed regulations designed to protect us from fires in theatres, schools and event venues.
+To prevent this from happening in the future, we have developed regulations designed to protect us from fires in theaters, schools and event venues.
 However, regulations cannot be successful in saving lives if they are mostly ignored.

 There is no national codes, as a result there is a patchwork of regulations, administered at the local state or provincial level.
 Typically, fire codes reference National Fire Protection Association Standards (NFPA) which sets the standards in North America.
 In Europe, there is an EU and British Standard.
 Some states, notably New York and California, have implemented a higher level of standard than that set out by the NFPA.
 Also, individual venues, or school boards may have set their own standards as they relate the textiles and their flammability.